Invite us to run a workshop

 If your organisation is interested in partnering with us, get in touch at workshops[at]ecnmy[dot]org.

-We work with organisations on a needs basis, and have funding to offer free workshops to partners working with marginalised communities.
+We work with organisations on a needs basis, and have funding to offer free workshops in some cases.

 How are our sessions taught?